 “Nature lovers can cycle the sea wall around lush Stanley Park, kayak the calm waters of False Creek, or take an exhilarating walk across the famed Capilano Suspension Bridge.
 Passengers can also feel the pulse of city life in Vancouver’s diverse neighbourhoods: taste your way through Granville Island’s buzzing Public Market, shop in hip Yaletown, explore ancient Chinatown, or meander the cobblestone streets of historic Gastown.
 There is truly something for everyone in Vancouver.”

 Dining out in Vancouver is a unique experience.
 This North American city is famous for its Asian dining scene, with plenty of Chinese and Japanese restaurants to choose from.
-Of course seafood is Canada’s specialty, but you’ll also find local delicacies including Fraser Valley duck and foraged morels.
+Of course, seafood is Canada’s speciality, but you’ll also find local delicacies including Fraser Valley duck and foraged morels.

 Although the city is bursting with culture in the form of regular festivals, theatrical events, live music and public art, Vancouver’s wild side isn’t far away.
 From the city you can see the snowy mountains beyond, and they’re only 30 minutes away by car if you want to ski.
 Of course, you can also laze on one of the port’s many sandy beaches.
 From the city, you can continue your adventure on an Alaskan cruise, taking you to the wild and remote regions of Glacier Bay, Skagway and Juneau.